stanmart/ValueOfIntermediation/README.md

 ## How to compile

 The project is set up so that `pixi` installs required dependencies into a local virtual environment.
-The exception is latex:
+The exception is latex (required texlive packages are listed in `tl_packages.txt`).

- * `manim` needs latex to render text.
-See [manim's documentation](texlive-latex-base) for details.
- * `pdflatex`, `biber` and `pdflatex` are needed to compile the papaers.

 Other than these, simply [install `pixi`](https://pixi.sh/latest/#installation), and then you can use the following commands to compile the outputs: